Prashant-KumarSingh/House_price_pridiction_model/README.md

 * `housing.data`: The dataset used to train the model.
 This file contains the features and target variable for the house prices.
 * `housing.names`: A file containing the names of the attributes in the `housing.data` file.
 This is helpful for interpreting the results of the model.
 * `HousePricePrediction.ipynb`: The source code for the house price prediction model.
 This file contains all the code necessary to train the model.
-* `Testing.ipynb` :
-*
+* `Testing.ipynb`: The source code for testing the model.
+This file contains all the code necessary for testing the model.

 ## Model Description

-* `Methdology`: I have used regression techniques like Linear regression, Decision Tree Regressor and Random Forest regressor
+* `Methdology`: I have used regression techniques like Linear regression, Decision Tree Regressor and Random Forest regressor.